 It was a huge success.
-We hired 64 new people across five restaurants in just four weeks.
+We hired 64 new people across five restaurants in just four weeks during a labor shortage.
 I’m going to share what we did, why it worked, and what you can learn from this that will translate to your restaurant delivery service (RDS).

 Here’s what we did:

 - Gave employees a 10% pay increase.